Satoshi-Engineering/tipcards/README.md

 * Disable "TypeScript and JavaScript Language Support" for Workspace only

+### Ngrok

+Ngrok is used to expose you local environment to the web.
+This is needed to test auth/backend features with your phone (e.g. paying invoices, logging in via lnurl-auth).

+1. Copy backend/.env.example into backend/.env
+2. Go to https://ngrok.com and create an account
+3. Go to https://dashboard.ngrok.com/get-started/setup, copy your authtoken and add it to backend/.env
+4. Run `npm run proxy` in the backend directory.
+This starts an express server that proxies all requests to your other services that we will start later.
+5. Run `npm run ngrok` in the backend directory.
+Then copy the ngrok url that will be pasted in the console (something like https://cdb6-62-178-206-224.ngrok.io).
+6. Open backend/.env and set the ngrok url (from the previous point) for `TIPCARDS_ORIGIN` and `TIPCARDS_API_ORIGIN` as this is now your public URL for your phone and lnbits webhooks.
+7. Open frontend/.env.development.local and set `VITE_BACKEND_API_ORIGIN=` to an empty string.
+The API origin will be the same as the frontend origin (the ngrok URL).
+8. Run `npm run dev` in frontend/ and backend/ directories.

 ## Run from source

 Start the frontend server on http://localhost:5173